All

 2. How will the Telemedicine services be paid?

-The Telemedicine services will be considered the same as in-person visits and will be paid at the same rate as regular, in-person visits.
+Telemedicine services will be considered the same as in-person visits and paid at the same rate as regular in-person visits.

 3. What technologies are available to provide Telemedicine services?

-With regards to technology, the provider must use an interactive audio and video telecommunications system that permits real-time communication between the provider site and the patient at home.
-Considering ease-of-use and HIPAA compliance, some of the good platforms available for use (with no order of preference) include:
+Regarding technology, providers must use an interactive audio and video telecommunications system that permits real-time communication between the provider and the patient at home.
+Considering ease of use and HIPAA compliance, some recommended platforms (in no particular order) include:

-Having said that, the HHS Office for Civil Rights (OCR) will exercise enforcement discretion and waive penalties for HIPAA violations against health care providers that serve patients in good faith through everyday communications technologies, such as FaceTime or Skype, during the COVID-19 nationwide public health emergency (Source: https://www.hhs.gov/hipaa/for-professionals/special-topics/emergency-preparedness/index.html).
-Facebook Live, Twitch, TikTok and similar video apps that are public facing should not be used to provide care virtually.
+Furthermore, the HHS Office for Civil Rights (OCR) will exercise enforcement discretion.
+They will waive penalties for HIPAA violations against healthcare providers serving patients in good faith.
+This waiver applies to everyday communications technologies, such as FaceTime or Skype, during the COVID-19 public health emergency.

-4. What are the key methods of providing virtual services, including documentation and billing options?
+4. What are the critical methods of providing virtual services, including documentation and billing options?

 Below are three main types of virtual services that providers can provide to their patients: